LiroBenchmark/LiroBenchmark.github.io/datasets/MOROCO.md

-### Description:

-MOROCO, the Moldavian and Romanian Dialectal Corpus, contains Moldavian and Romanian samples of text collected from the news domain.
-The samples belong to one of the following six topics: culture, finance, politics, science, sports, tech.
-The data set is divided into three subsets: training (21719 samples), validation (5921 samples), test (5924 samples).

 ### Input, Output and Metrics:

 The task is to classify each news article into one of the six classes.
 Given the training and validation sets, the target is to maximize the macro-averaged F1 score on the test set.

 The reported metric is the **Macro-averaged F1 score**.